validatedpatterns/docs/content/patterns/regional-dr/_index.md

 ## Background

+As more and more institution and mission critical organizations are moving in the cloud, the possible impact of having a provider failure, might this be only related to only one region, is very high.

+This pattern is designed to prove the resiliency capabilities of Red Hat Openshift in such scenario.

-Regional DR architecture is designed for configuring an infrastructure architecture with multiple Openshift Container Platform cluster connected between them for offering a disaster recovery setup between regions.
-Currently, only active-passive mode is supported.
-This architecture increases the resiliency and maintains the applications running in the supposed case of an entire region fails.
+The Regional Disaster Recovery Pattern, is designed to setup an multiple instances of Openshift Container Platform cluster connectedbetween them to prove multi-region resiliency by maintaing the application running in the event of a regional failure.

-There are two kinds of disaster recovery depending on their scope: Metro DR and RegionalDR.
-As their own name suggests, MetroDR refers about Metropolitan Areas disasters, in other words, when the disaster covers only a single area of a region (Availability Zone), and Regional DR refers to when the entire region fails.

-The synchronization between Availability Zones is faster and can be performed synchronous.
-However, in order don't include a lot of latency on the data synchronization process, when data is replicated across regions, it necessary includes latencies based on the distance between both regions (e.g. The latency between two regions on Europe, will always be less than between Europe and Asia, so consider this when designing your infrastructure deployment on the values files of the pattern).
-This is the main reason because this RegionalDR is configured in an Active-Passive mode.

-It requires an already existing Openshift cluster, which will be used for installing the pattern, deploying active and passive clusters manage the application scheduling.
+Openshift Data Foundation, which is based on CEPH, can be setup to work in two ways:
+MetroDR and RegionalDR.
+As their name suggests, MetroDR is designed to recover from an Availability Zone Failure (one area of the region) and can be performed synchronously, while the RegionalDR is best used when the entire region fails, and due to the higher latencies caused by the physical distance, can only be used asynchronously.

+In this scenario we will be working in a  Regional Disaster Recovery setup, and the synchronization parameters can be specified in the value file.

+NOTE: please consider using longer times if you have a large dataset or very long distances between the clusters

 ### Prerequisites
 Before installing this pattern, ensure yourself you have the following